 My family and I were enjoying a week of vacation travel through Colorado, and we planned to visit Orient Land Trust.
 (It’s necessary to call ahead and reserve your visit, even for a day visit like ours, since the number of visitors per day is limited.)
 From Pueblo, it’s about a three-hour drive to Valley View Hot Springs.
 Most of the journey takes you along curvy mountain roads with gorgeous views of the Arkansas River headwaters, until you reach the San Luis Valley for the last long stretch, and make the turn onto the prairie land fronting the property.
-The dirt entrance road is visible in the photo below, in the view from the iconic “infinity-edge” pond that is the lowest of the three Top Ponds cascading one into the other.
+The dirt entrance road is visible in the photo above, in the view from the iconic “infinity-edge” pond that is the lowest of the three Top Ponds cascading one into the other.

 After registering at the office and paying the entrance fee, we drove into the campsite area and got naked.
 First we walked around a bit, to see the common area and pool, and then we enjoyed a picnic lunch at a table with a valley view.
 In just the few hours that we were there last Thursday, we sampled the main Soaking Pond, the Top Ponds, and the Waterfall Pond, and hiked past the Meadow Pond as well.
 The hike to the Top Ponds is a bit of a challenge, especially if you are still getting used to the Rocky Mountain altitude, but it is well worth it!